KTH-EXPECA/oai5g/docs/quectel/start.md

 ip a
 ```

+In that case, the Quectel IP address on the USB interface is  "192.168.225.1"

 A new interface with a name starting with "ex" should appear with an IP address of the form "192.168.225.xx"

 If the IP didnt show up, probably needs to be set manually via netplan: